 Darters usually prefer the swift, clear waters of streams and riffles, but this darter is different.
 True to its name, it prefers swamps and sloughs with no current at all.
 Rare in our state, it’s found only in a few southeast Missouri locations.

 One of the rarest Missouri minnows, the taillight shiner is known only from a few localities in Southeast Missouri—in habitats representing the last remnants of low-gradient streams and swamps that once characterized that region.

-This showy fringed orchid of Missouri’s western prairies is endangered and known only from a few northwestern locations.
-Learn why this native wildflower is special, and why it’s so important to preserve our remaining tallgrass prairies.
+Western prairie fringed orchid is endangered and known only from a few northwestern locations in our state.
+Learn about this showy native wildflower of Missouri’s western prairies, and why it’s so important to preserve our remaining tallgrass prairies.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.
 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.
 Read more about our mission.